 “We’re sisters.
 Stop listening to your dirty minds.”

 “I want us to stay on track, Andy and Jack.
-I have been here at Ames High for over thirty years.
-I can’t remember a better Christmas assembly than what Mrs. McCarthy’s English class presented.
+I have been at Ames High for over thirty years.
+I cannot remember a better Christmas assembly than what Mrs. McCarthy’s English class presented.
 Obviously, Andy, you are talented.
 We respect artists and understand talent comes from being different from the average student.
 You made your sexual preference difference explicit at the end of the play.
 I don’t believe it was intentional, but everyone saw and heard you welcome Jack as your boyfriend.
 I want to make sure you two do not suffer from any intolerance or plain ignorance now that Jack is a student.”

 “We decided to be as low-key as possible, with no PDA to aggravate those who dislike gay people.
 We do plan to hold hands as regular couples do.
 We want to be liked, not hated.”